SxWebs

 SxHTML is based on Sx.

-SxHTML is relatively lenient about the supported HTML language.
-However, if in doubt, it is targeted for HTML5.
+SxHTML is fairly lenient regarding the supported HTML language, but it is primarily targeted for HTML5.
 All tag and attribute names must be lowercase symbols.
-Do not use strings to specify a tag or an attribute.
-SxHTML does not check, if a symbol specifies a valid HTML tag or attribute.
-Some tag and attribute symbols have a special meaning.
+Do not use strings to specify tags or attributes.
+SxHTML does not validate whether a symbol corresponds to a valid HTML tag or attribute.
+Additionally, certain tag and attribute symbols have special meanings.

 https://html.spec.whatwg.org/multipage/syntax.html#void-elements specifies the list of void elements that does not have and end tag.
 All other tags will haven an end tag.